 Display technology has improved immensely over the past couple of years.
 My current 4K TV is barely 4-inches at its thickest point, and it’s far from a top of the line model.
 Unfortunately, having a thin TV means less space for speakers.
 In short, audio tends to suffer the thinner you get.
 The best way to combat this is with a dedicated surround sound system or at least a soundbar.
 That’s where the 2.1 channel Sony HT-S350 fits into the story.
-At around $300, this soundbar comes with a wireless sub and promises to up your audio game, but how is it really?
+At less than $300, this soundbar comes with a wireless sub and promises to up your audio game, but how is it really?

-Editor’s note: This post was updated on July 17th, 2020 to reflect changes in pricing and include links to relevant information.
+Editor’s note: This post was updated on September 28th, 2020 to reflect changes in pricing and to update the conclusion.

 Who’s the Sony HT-S350 soundbar for?